 daml build from the project root directory.
 This creates a

-JAR file in Java: it’s the artifact that gets deployed to a ledger to load the contract model.
+JAR file in Java: it’s the artifact that gets deployed to a ledger to load the package and its dependencies.

-This project contains an asset holding model for transferrable, fungible assets and a separate trade workflow.
+This project contains an asset holding model for transferable, fungible assets and a separate trade workflow.
 The templates are structured in three modules:

 In addition, there are tests in modules